rev-net/memo/memo.md

 - Juicebox DAO makes, markets, and secures the Juicebox v4 protocol with which all revnets are expressed.
 - Each revnet pays a 2.5% cash out fee to $NANA – the fee-token of Juicebox V4 broadly held by Juicebox DAO.
 - $NANA operates as a revnet, meaning it pays a 2.5% cash out fee to $REV like all other revnets.

-This means a revnet's total cash out fee is 5%, with 2.5% going to $REV and 2.5% to $NANA.
+- The above two points mean that each revnet's total cash out fee is 5%, with 2.5% going to $REV and 2.5% to $NANA.

 Understanding the specific terms of the plan first requires elaborating on a revnet's anatomy.